x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-enabled-security-groups.md

 ### Use the Classic EAC to create a security group

-1. In the EAC, navigate to **Recipients** \> **Groups**.
+1. In the Classic EAC, navigate to **Recipients** \> **Groups**.

 2. Click **New** ![Add Icon](../media/ITPro_EAC_AddIcon.gif) \> **Security group**.

 3. On the **New security group** page, complete the following fields:

    - **\* Display name**: Use this box to type the display name.
-This name appears in the shared address book, on the To: line when email is sent to this group, and in the Groups list in the EAC.
+This name appears in the shared address book, on the To: line when email is sent to this group, and in the Groups list in the Classic EAC.
 The display name is required and should be user-friendly so people recognize what it is.
 It also must be unique in the forest.

     > [!NOTE]
     > If a group naming policy is applied, you must follow the naming constraints enforced for your organization.
 For more information, see [Create a distribution group naming policy](manage-distribution-groups/create-group-naming-policy.md).
 If you want to override your organization's group naming policy, see [Override the distribution group naming policy](manage-distribution-groups/override-group-naming-policy.md).